 If you find it hard to get out in the evening, you may like to come to the daytime London Brunch, generally held in a cafe in central London every other month.
 It’s free for SCBWI members to attend.
 These are great for new members to meet other SCBWI writers and illustrators, and you may meet a potential critique partner here too.

-The London Brunch is currently hosted by Annette Caseley.
+The London Brunch is currently hosted by Caryn Jenner.
 Have a look at What’s On to see when the next brunch is scheduled.

 LONDON INDUSTRY INSIDERS

 If you would like to find out more about what literary agents and publishers are looking for, come along to an Industry Insiders event.
 Our evening panel events with Q and A provide interesting discussion, and gives you a chance to talk to published authors, commissioning editors and literary agents.

 Workshop: How to Write an Agent Submission Letter

 Friday 24th January 2020, 6.30pm – 9pm Room 106 The City Lit, Keeley St, Holborn Booking open!

 Your submission letter is your first chance to hook an agent’s interest.
 What core content should it include?
 How do you pitch your idea and communicate your story to make an agent sit up and read on?
 Why are you the right person to write this book?
 This collaborative and practical workshop will give you the tools and the confidence to answer these questions and take your first step into the publishing world.